Kong/docs.konghq.com/app/konnect/updates.md

 ### 2022.11.17

+**Certificate management functionality added to the {{site.konnect_saas}} runtime manager** : {{site.konnect_short_name}} now allows customers to handle the complexity of creating, storing, and organizing certificates needed for runtime instances connected to runtime groups in {{site.konnect_short_name}}.
+This reduces operational complexity for customers while ensuring that security is not compromised.

 **New Analytics predefined teams**
 : {{site.konnect_short_name}} now allows you to add users to the Analytics Viewer and Analytics Admin teams.
 These teams allow you to give users access to only the Analytics section in {{site.konnect_short_name}}.
 With this release, individual users don't have to be Organization Admins anymore to access all the Analytics capabilities.